 Dual 1 Terabyte Drives

-Portable ThunderBolt DrivesYou can piece together your own laptop size TBolt backup drive solution with Seagate's Go-Flex / Backup Plus drive adapter.
-You can either pair it with a GoFlex or Backup+ portable drive module - or simply plug in a bare 2.5" SATA HDD or SSD drive of your choice.
+Portable ThunderBolt DrivesYou can piece together your own laptop size TBolt backup drive solution with G-Technology's ruggedized ThunderBolt SATA enclosure; simply plug in a bare 2.5" SATA HDD or SSD drive module of your choice.
 It uses as standard laptop drive size SATA interface connection.
-Note the Seagate TBolt adapter only has a SINGLE ThunderBolt port on the back and must be at the end of the daisy-chain, or the only device plugged directly into a Mac's ThunderBolt port.
+Note the adapter only has a SINGLE ThunderBolt port on the back and must be at the end of the daisy-chain, or the only device plugged directly into a Mac's ThunderBolt port.

 |Rugged Portable Drive

 Drives With - Or Without Needed CableA good selection of ThunderBolt external disk drives are listed in the Storage category of the Apple Store online.
 However, there you'll pay full list prices.
 Competitive with the Apple Store's but with decidedly lower prices: Amazon is listing the same Pegasus, Western Digital, Seagate, Buffalo, G-Drive and LaCie ThunderBolt external drives.

 Watch product specs closely, you may need to buy an Apple Thunderbolt Cable cable separately.
 However, more and more TBolt storage products ARE shipping with the requisite cable these days.
 Make sure to verify if a TBolt cable is included or not to avoid frustration on arrival.
 A cable's Speed Certification matters too for reliable, optimal data transfers without errors.